AstroTechies/astroneermodding/docs/standards/metadatav2.rst

 Compatibility
 -------------
-The above standards are currently followed by the mod loaders listed below:
+The above standards are currently followed by the mod managers listed below:

 -  AstroModLoader Classic (AMLC)